msgpo/CK-s-Firewall-killswitch/Readme.md

 <img src="https://raw.githubusercontent.com/CHEF-KOCH/CK-s-Firewall-killswitch/master/WFC/WFC%20rules.png">
 </p>

-* Ensure you only allow **public* rules creation, you can make your life easier and avoid making mistakes by unchecking the **Domain** and ''Private** network locations.
+* Ensure you only allow **Public* rule creation this makes your life a lot of easier and avoids doing mistakes.
+Uncheck under the WFC **Rules** Tab the **Domain** and **Private** network locations, otherwise you might allow an application accidentally to use these locations which hen bypasses the kill switch.